 Have you ever stumbled across someone's Instagram account and immediately wanted to just like, hang out?
 That's how we felt when we first connected with Montreal blogger, (and Unbelts Affiliate) Kimiko Martone (@kimiko_martone).
 Not only does Kimiko have a passion for slow fashion (and a wicked sense of personal style), but she also doesn't shy away from some #realtalk - when it comes to body neutrality, inclusivity, or mental health.

-Our Marketing Assistant Evelyn, had the pleasure of chatting with Kimiko about her personal style, some of her favorite brands, and her advocacy for size inclusivity within (but not limited to) the slow fashion movement.
+Our Marketing Assistant Evelyn, had the pleasure of chatting with Kimiko about her personal style, some of her favourite brands, and her advocacy for size inclusivity within (but not limited to) the slow fashion movement.

 If you could describe your personal style in three words or phrases, what would they be?